Skall Studio wool suit

 Layer up to do some outdoor lunges

-If you haven’t heard about the newest Nordic buzz word making international waves, you should read up on Swedish 'friluftsliv.'
+If you haven’t heard about the newest Nordic buzzword making international waves, you should read up on Swedish 'friluftsliv.'
 This idea of outdoor living is a year-round affair.
-Brace for the cold with layers of lycra and work out outside to get those endorphins pumping.
+Brace for the cold with base layers and work out outside to get those endorphins pumping.